FirstPersonKSP/Kerbal-VR/README_DEV.md

 - **KerbalVR_Mod**

   Open in **Visual Studio 2019**.
-It assumes that the directory *&lt;KerbalVR_root&gt;\KerbalVR_Mod\ksp_lib* exists and contains everything from the *&lt;KSP_root&gt;\KSP_x64_Data\Managed* folder.
+In the project properties under Reference Paths, add the path to your &lt;KSP_ROOT&gt;\KSP_x64_Data\Managed directory.
+This information is not stored in the csproj so different developers can have different KSP install locations.
 To compile,  hit **Build > Build Solution**.

-  This project automatically copies files into **C:\KSP_win64\GameData**.
+  This project automatically copies files into the GameData directory.
+If you are iterating on code, I suggest making a junction or symlink from your KSP's GameData directory to point at your development directory.
-  Modify the *KerbalVR.csproj* file if you want to change this behavior.

   If you clone the *KerbalVR* repo, you can build this project alone **without the having to first build the other projects**.
-The repo will contain the latest binaries generated from the other projects, including *KerbalVR_Renderer.dll* and other Unity asset bundles.
+The repo will contain the latest binaries generated from the other projects, including the Unity asset bundles.

-- **KerbalVR_Renderer**

-  Open in **Visual Studio 2019**.
-It will automatically copy the output file *KerbalVR_Renderer.dll* into the appropriate directory in the *KerbalVR_Mod* project.

 - **KerbalVR_Unity**

-  Open in **Unity 2019.2.2f1**.
+  Open in **Unity 2019.4.18f1**.
 Use *PartTools* to export the asset bundles for KSP.
 Run *&lt;KerbalVR_root&gt;\KerbalVR_Unity\export_asset_bundles.cmd* to copy the asset bundles from this project into the appropriate directory in the *KerbalVR_Mod* project.

 - **KerbalVR_UnitySteamVR**

-  Open in **Unity 2019.2.2f1**.
+  Open in **Unity 2019.4.18f1**.
 Go to **Window > SteamVR Input**.
 Make any modifications to actions as needed.
 Click **Save and Generate**.
 To make changes to controller bindings, click **Open binding UI**.
 Edit the *Local Changes* configuration for a selected controller.
 When finished, click the **Replace Default Binding** button on the bottom-right.

-  To export all the changes, run *&lt;KerbalVR_root&gt;\KerbalVR_UnitySteamVR\export_input_bindings.cmd*, which will place all the input bindings into the appropriate directory in the *KerbalVR_Mod* project.
+  To export all the changes, run *&lt;KerbalVR_root&gt;\KerbalVR_BuildTools\copy_input_bindings.py*, which will place all the input bindings into the GameData folder.

 ## Other Thoughts

-You may be wondering, hmm, why aren't the two Unity projects just one single project?
-And I would argue, the *KerbalVR_Unity* project intentionally excludes the SteamVR code, because when I export assets like the hand gloves from the SteamVR package, I don't want it to export the C# scripts that are associated with those assets, because KSP does not -- in fact -- include those SteamVR scripts in the first place.
-So the asset will not correctly load at runtime if it needs SteamVR scripts.
-Instead, I incorporate *some* of the SteamVR scripts into the *KerbalVR_Mod* project, on an as-needed basis.
-You may even notice that some of the *SteamVR* scripts in the *KerbalVR_Mod* have been modified by me, because many of these scripts make assumptions about the Unity project that we -- in the KSP world -- cannot make.
-For example, we cannot use **SteamVR.cs** because it can only run under the assumption that the game's Unity settings have enabled XR.
-The KSP Unity project does not in fact have the XR setting enabled, because the game is not built for virtual reality in the first place.

-Are there a lot of redundant files in this project?
-Yea probably.
-There are like three different subsets of the same SteamVR scripts among the various projects.
-I say to you, whatever, this is my project, I do what I want. #kthxbye
+I experimented for a long time trying to use the SteamVR interaction system out-of-the-box, which requires exporting an assetbundle containing SteamVR scripts from unity and loading that in KSP at runtime.
+This *almost* worked except that non-component data in the prefab was not serialized correctly due to not being supported by Unity: https://issuetracker.unity3d.com/issues/assetbundle-is-not-loaded-correctly-when-they-reference-a-script-in-custom-dll-which-contains-system-dot-serializable-in-the-build.
+Note that the scripted components themselves loaded just fine as long as a SteamVR.dll assembly was present and contained classes with the same names (it didn't even have to be the same one that was built from Unity).

+Because of the prefab/assetbundle experiments, SteamVR is now split out to its own project and assembly.
+It is now rather close to the stock version that Unity would build rather than the stripped down version that was included in the old mod.
+The only edits to this project should be to make it compatible with the KSP environment.

+I haven't figured out how to distribute this yet; the VR patching step is probably too complicated for most users.
+A BepInEx mod similar to the "VREnabler" on the patching page might be the best path forward.